Are you using enough video content in your marketing?

 Video Content is Also Great for SEO

-Videos are immersive experiences full of sound, movement, and creativity.
-Through images, onscreen charts, and spoken word, you can cover more information, faster, than you can convey textually.
+Videos are immersive experiences full of sound, movement, and creativity—the keyword being ‘immersive’.
+Combining body language, graphics, onscreen charts, and spoken word, you can cover more information, faster, than you can convey textually.
 For that reason, marketers love how it engages and connects with the audience.
+It captures site visitors’ attention quicker, and holds it better, than a chunky page of words.

 People spend 2.6x more time on pages with video than pages without video.